Sense-X/TSD/README.md

 # TSD

 **News**:
+2020.6.9: We add supports for Mask RCNN and Cascade RCNN.
+The pretrained models are also released via GoogleDrive.

 2020.5.8: We add supports for fp16 training with TSD and update the performance on X101_64x4d backbone.

 2020.4.29: We reimplement the TSD algorithm based on the MMDetection [framework](https://github.com/open-mmlab/mmdetection).